NLXionaire/nullex-nav-installer/README.md

 - Supports installing, updating or uninstalling up to 99 Nullex Nav installs on the same VPS
 - IPv4 and IPv6 support
-- Automatic update feature ensures you are always installing using the most up-to-date script
+- Script update feature ensures you are always installing using the most up-to-date script
+- Wallet update feature ensures you do not have to wait for an updated script to be released to install the latest wallet version
 - Install wallet from compiled binary files or build from source code
 - Faster syncing times for 2+ installs by copying previously installed blockchain files over to new installs
 - Automatic restart of installed Navs after reboot